cyanly/gotrade/README.md

   - ``` go get github.com/nats-io/gnatsd ```

-The best way to see goTrade in action is to take a look at **benchmark test** (result below):
+The best way to see goTrade in action is to take a look at tests (see Benchmark section below):<br>
-`test/benchmark/client2fix_test.go`
-  - **CL->OR**:   Client send order protobuf to OrderRouter(OR)
-  - **OR->MC**:   OrderRouter process order and dispatch persisted order entity or target MarketConnector
-  - **MC->FIX**:  MarketConnector translate into NewOrderSingle FIX message based on the session with its counterparty
-  - **FIX->MC**:  MarketConnector received FIX message on its order, here Simulator sending a fully FILL execution
-  - **EXE->CL**: MarketConnector publish processed and persisted Execution onto messaging bus, here our Client will listen to

-Or check out test cases for each service:

 **OrderRouter** and **MarketConnector** test cases will mock a testdb and messaging bus for end-to-end, message to message test.
 ```
 $ cd $GOPATH/src/github.com/cyanly/gotrade/services/orderrouter